Welcome to my new blog and my first blog post. Here’s a little introduction to me and what this is all about:

 Compared to the uber-wealthy, 24/7 partying, cocaine snorting, pill popping, club-hopping South Floridians that surround me, I live a pretty modest, laid-back, drama-free life.
 As long as I’ve got the ocean, palm trees, year-round summer weather, and a closet full of flowy sundresses and several drawers full of Victoria’s Secret swimsuits, I’m totally content.
 I’m not into the rave music scene at all, nor do I care to participate in the “swinging” parties or the gratuitous drug-use that everyone around me does.
 It’s just not my thing, and I’m sure my upbringing in the rural Midwest has a lot to do with it.

-Oh yeah, I forgot to mention that I moved to SoFla three years ago after being born and raised in rural southern Illinois for 30 years.
+Oh yeah, I forgot to mention that I moved to SoFla three years ago after being born and raised in the rural Midwest for 30 years.
 As a young kid, I grew up on a family-owned farm literally out in the middle of nowhere….long before the days of Internet and cell phones.
 My two obsessive passions in life were music and gymnastics.
 In high school, I was both a shy dorky band geek and a cheerleader/ Drill Team dancer.
 I went to college and got a Bachelor’s Degree in Secondary Social Science Education and eventually went to Florida Atlantic University to pursue a Master’s in History.
-Prior to relocating to Florida, I worked for several years for the State of Illinois at a great job with great co-workers.
+Prior to relocating to Florida, I worked in government for several years.
 I outgrew some of my dorkiness and got into the world of beauty pageants and fashion/print modeling.
 I’ve been pictured and interviewed in pageant magazines about three times, and I’ve held two state-level pageant titles and one national pageant title.
 So I’d say I’ve had somewhat of a pretty interesting life with some cool accomplishments.
-And I hope to double or triple that now that I’m in Florida.
 I packed up and moved by myself to Florida because I was bored with rural Midwestern culture and I wanted to spread my wings and experience life out in the Real World.
 I’ve also had a lifelong love of the ocean and have been declaring since I was a young child that someday I would live in a place where it never got cold.
 So one day I just made that happen.
 People often tell me what a bold and gutsy move that was and how they don’t know if they would be brave enough to leave everything they’ve ever known behind and move halfway across the country all by themselves.
 I guess they are right that it was a ballsy move, but at the time I knew it was what I wanted and I did whatever it took to make it happen.

 On a side note, Florida actually wasn’t my #1 choice of states to move to.
 My first choice was actually Hawaii, because I love the mountainous terrain of the Hawaiian islands along with the Pacific Ocean marine life and the Polynesian culture.
 But I am not at all familiar with the Hawaiian islands like I was already familiar with Florida, and the cost of moving myself and all of my belongings 6,000 miles away would have been astronomical.
 My move to Florida set me back about $2000, and I already had a network of friends and professional contacts here.
 But like I always say, maybe someday……